RaySCS/COVID-19-State-Tracker/README.md

 # COVID-19-State-Tracker: All the information regarding COVID-19 in your state in one place!
 ![alt text](mainscr.png)
 ### Project Details
 Throughout the past 3 months, there has been a lot of different information regarding COVID-19 spreading through news media outlets.
-That was until now, with the COVID-19 State Tracker, one can easily find out important pieces of information regarding the COVID-19 Situation in their respectice state whilist being able to chat with an IBM Watson Bot with any questions/concerns they may have and browse through important news regarding COIVD-19 in their state.
+That was until now, with the COVID-19 State Tracker, one can easily find out important pieces of information regarding the COVID-19 Situation in their respective state whilst being able to chat with an IBM Watson Bot with any questions/concerns they may have and browse through important news regarding COIVD-19 in their state.

 ### Hackathon
 This Project is being submitted to <a href = "https://charterhacks.devpost.com" target = "_blank">CharterHacks</a>